0xZ0F/Z0FCourse_ReverseEngineering/0x400-BasicReversing/0x403-HelloWorld.md

 ## Reversing the `printf()` Version
 Let's view the compiled version of the programs in a disassembler. **We'll start with the `printf()` version.**
-x64dbg does a great job at presenting these programs so let's use that.
+I'll be using x64dbg for these programs because it does a good job at representing them.
 To disassemble a program in x64dbg you can go to File > Open then select the program.
 You can also just drag and drop the program onto the GUI of x64dbg.

-When you first throw the binary into x64dbg you may notice that we aren't in the `main` function.
+When you first throw the binary into x64dbg you may notice that we aren't in the `main()` function.
 It turns out there are many things added to our program when it's compiled.
 Depending on how you have x64dbg setup it may start somewhere different.
-It might start at the "entry point" or near some security cookie thing.
+It might start at the "entry point" or near some security cookie stuff.
 * **Entry Point** - The entry point is the true beginning of the program.
-There are a few things that a binary will do before it starts running the code written by the developer.
+The entry point is ran *before* `main()`.
+The reason why `main()` isn't called first is because there are other tasks that need to be done before `main()` is called (such as setting up security cookies).
 * **Security Cookies** - The security cookie is used to make sure that the return address of a function hasn't been corrupted before following it.
 This is done to help mitigate buffer overflows.
 For us, we can ignore anything to do with security cookies.

 #### Finding `main()`
 We want to find the `main()` function because that's where the code we want to reverse is at.
 So how do we get there?
 The easiest way is by going to the symbol.
+Symbols are just names that the disassembler was able to find.
+These names are typically function names.
 Go the "Symbols" tab and click on the executable.
 <p align="center">
   <img height="400" src="[ignore]/PrintfSymbols.png">
 </p>